 When the presentation or classification of items in the financial statements are amended, prior period comparative amounts are restated, unless a standard of GRAP does not require the restatements of comparative information.
-The nature and reason for the reclassification is disclosed
+The nature and reason for the reclassification is disclosed.

-Where material accounting errors, which relate to prior periods, have been identified in the current year, the correction is made retrospectively as far as is practicable, and the prior year comparatives are restated accordingly.
+Where material accounting errors, which relate to prior periods, have been identified in the current yaretrospectively as far as is practicable, and the prior year comparatives are restated accordingly.

-Where there has been a change in accounting policy in the current year, the adjustment is made retrospectively as far as is practicable, and the prior year comparatives are restated accordingly.
+Where there has been a change in accounting policy in the current year, the adjustment is made retrospectively a prior year comparatives are restated accordingly.